haydenwalker980/dtel/Customer Support Guide.md

 * Caller begins to say impolite/vulgar things to or about you - Troll Call
 * Caller who is reporting a troller - NOT a Troll Call

-If a troll call occurs, use the blacklist command on their user ID, in a format like this:
+If a troll call occurs, warn the user and give them a strike, in a format like this: `>strike <user id> <reason>`.
+If it still occurs, use the blacklist command on their user ID, in a format like this: `>blacklist <User ID>`.

-`>blacklist <User ID>`
 You can get the User ID from #bot-logs (it's at the end of the line):
 ![User ID](http://i.imgur.com/ntxEwAA.png)

-If you desire to **un-blacklist** someone, run the blacklist command *again* with the same user ID.
+If you want to **un-blacklist** someone, run the blacklist command *again* with the same user ID.

 For a quick reference to decide what is trolling and what is not trolling, you may refer to this Wikipedia article on [Internet trolling](https://en.wikipedia.org/wiki/Internet_troll).